andrea-mauro/java-virtual-threads-benchmark/RESULTS.md

 The data confirm the hypothesis.
 The requests are served in around 400ms and the total time is around 8.9s in both services.

-Now, Virtual Threads use threads more efficiently by not blocking them on IO operations.
-While a blocking IO operation is performed (as the one simulated in our controller with the `Threads.sleep()`), the thread is released to serve other requests.
+Now, Virtual Threads use threads more efficiently by not non-blocking them on IO operations.
+While a non-blocking IO operation is performed (as the one simulated in our controller with the `Threads.sleep()`), the thread is released to serve other requests.
 This should allow the server running with Virtual Threads to serve more requests, but this would be noticeable only if we have more than 50 requests in parallel.

 ###### Normal Threads
 ```sh